MwaiBanda/Momentum/MomentumiOS/README.md

 # Momentum Church: Indiana (iOS)
 Payments App for Momentum Church in Indiana.
-Built in Kotlin Multiplatform Mobile(KMM) w/ SwiftUI, the app allows users to make payments to the church, edit & update account information.
-Persists data locally w/ SQLDelight and Remote w/ Firebase.
-The apps are architected to emphasize code sharing, so all core business logic written in the SDK, Android & iOS app only contain presentation logic and viewmodels.
+Built in Kotlin Multiplatform Mobile(KMM) with SwiftUI, the app allows users to make payments to the church, edit & update account information.
+Persists data locally with SQLDelight and Remote with Firebase.
+The apps are architected to emphasize code sharing, so all core business logic written in the SDK, Android & iOS app only contain presentation logic, viewmodels and tests.

 ## Dependencies
 - Stripe